Plan a Group Visit

 - Please park in the bus parking area at the Conservation Campus – home to the Wilson Center for Nature Discovery and Wildlife Habitats.
 Staff will meet you and take care of your visit from there.

 - Your visit will be even more fascinating when you book a guided naturalist program or habitat tour.
 Choose from a wide variety of topics, or let us customize a program.
 See programs for non-school groups.

-- The Mountain has more than 100 picnic sites in scenic locations, including a covered picnic area next to the Nature Museum.
+- The Mountain has more than 100 picnic sites in scenic locations.
 You’re welcome to bring a picnic, or our staff will be happy to prepare bag lunches for you.

-- For field trips and groups, a Grandfather Express Eats bagged lunch is available for $5.50 per person.
+- For field trips and groups, a Grandfather Express Eats bagged lunch is available for $7.50 per person.
+In addition, a Group Buffet menu from Mildred’s Grill is also available for groups of older students and adults.
 Speak to our groups tour coordinator about ordering meals.

 - Please be on time.
 We have many groups visiting each day, and it’s vital to stay on schedule.
 If you find that you’re going to be late, please notify the group coordinator as soon as possible.